If you’re interested on one or more items listed, please email me at email@example.com to make arrangements.

 Regardless of what the pictures show, this is a half-height card.
 Will fit on any motherboard that has an mSATA port (in rare cases an adapter may be required, but I’ve never seen that case).
 Ships in original box.

 I ended up getting a 64GB card because I was flutzing with Windows for a bit, but this is plenty for that m-ITX board running Linux.
-I think you can Raspberry Pi and the like with it too.

 D-Link DNS-321 NAS